What is Garden Loam Soil?

 Loam itself generally has a 40-40-20 combination of sand, silt and clay respectively, but any soil in which none of those three varieties dominates could be considered loam.

+If you do not have a good level of sandy loam soil in your garden then worry not, there is a way to make your own.
 Loam is soil made with a balance of sand, silt, and clay soil.
 The perfect mix of loam soil should consist of equal parts of all three soil types and the combination of soil types creates the perfect soil texture for plant growth.
+To ensure that you have the right consistency when making sandy loam soil, mix the soil thoroughly with your hands, a shovel or a garden rake until all of the new soil amendments are distributed evenly into the old soil.

 The sand particles provide great aeration, allowing oxygen to reach plant roots.
 Sand, unfortunately, isn’t the best at absorbing moisture.
 The clay particles are known to be somewhat impermeable due to how easily their small clay particles compact together.
 This aspect of the mixture makes up for its low amount of aeration with a high amount of nutrients.
 Finally, the silt particles absorb moisture better than sand and help the sand and clay mix together effectively.